'shard' Dialect

 attr-dict `:` functional-type(operands, results)

-For each device group split the input tensor on the root
+For each device group defined by grid_axes, the input tensor on the root

 Example: